Noklm/django-rest-framework-keycloak-auth/README.md

 django-rest-framework-keycloak-auth is a Django app to use Single sign-on using Keycloak.
-Users aren't now managed by Keycloak.
+Users are now managed by Keycloak.
 This app is based on djangorestframework

 ## Dependencies
 1. [django](https://www.djangoproject.com/)